Starring: Bruce Dern, Brian Krause, Ethan Phillips

-Coffin Baby, the supposed sequel to 2003's Tobe Hooper directed remake of the cult fave The Toolbox Murders, finally made it through productions and feature us a story about an abducted young woman who went through countless days being held captive and tortured, (physically, emotionally and psychologically) as she's forced to watch her captor, the titular 'Coffin Baby", murder (and even eat) other kidnapped victims.
-All the while, police are investigating the brutal murder of the abducted girl's sister, looking into both girls' personal life and secrets, finding out there's more to the victims than what they imagined.
+Coffin Baby, the supposed sequel to 2003's Tobe Hooper directed remake of the cult fave The Toolbox Murders, finally made it through production and features us a story about an abducted young woman who goes through countless days held captive and tortured, (physically, emotionally and psychologically) as she's forced to watch her captor, the titular 'Coffin Baby", murder (and even eat) other kidnapped victims.
+All the while, police are investigating the brutal murder of the abducted girl's sister, looking into both girls' personal lives and secrets, finding out there's more to the victims than what they imagined.

-Concept-wise, Coffin Baby had some interesting tidbits that definitely could had worked, but with the film suffering from a lot of drawbacks, it all utterly crumble pointlessly in front of us.
-It's best to do this review by citing another movie that had suffered a similar fate in terms of franchising; remember how Wrong Turn 3 apparently stepped down drastically by limiting it's budget and changing the format of the movie from three to just one killer?
-Well, Coffin Baby kinda did just that.
-While the 2003 remake was a straight slasher film with a well executed direction that hid its budget restrains, the title here shifts to something more of a psychological horror film with added slasher film elements, unworkable for a change since the low budget is way too obvious thanks to the film's lazy editing, uninspired pacing and very boring characters.
+Concept-wise, Coffin Baby has some interesting tidbits that definitely could have worked but, with the film suffering from a lot of drawbacks, it all utterly crumble pointlessly at the end of it all.
+It's best to do this review by citing another movie that suffered a similar fate in terms of franchising; remember how Wrong Turn 3 apparently stepped down drastically by limiting it's budget and changing the format of the movie from three to just one killer?
+Well, Coffin Baby kinda did just that: while the 2003 remake was a straight slasher film with a well executed direction that hid its budget, the title here shifts to something more of a psychological horror film with added slasher elements, unworkable for a change since the low budget got way too obvious thanks to the film's lazy editing, uninspired pacing and very boring characters.

-Heck, even Coffin Baby himself was less interesting than what he was in the last movie; nothing changed from his behalf, but I'm still confused to what was his reason for keeping the girl captive.
-Sometimes he feeds her, tries to be a good host, but there are also some times when he tries to wash off the drawn symbols on the girls arm, something she had done to herself earlier in the film after she saw it in her murdered sister's room, and then gets frustrated when he fails to, in the process torturing her just out of anger.
-So, what exactly does those symbols meant, or meant to do?
+Heck, even Coffin Baby himself is less interesting here than in the last movie; nothing changed from his behalf, but I'm still confused to what his reason is for keeping the girl captive.
+Sometimes he feeds her and try to be a good host, sometimes he simply tortures her just out of anger.
+What again was the point of all of this?
 We don't know and apparently, so does this movie.

-1 female face mutilated with box cutter, stabbed to death
+1 female had her face mutilated with box cutter, stabbed to death

 1 male beheaded with wood saw